IBM-Bluemix-Docs/node/object_storage.md

   ```
   {: codeblock}

-  If you need help finding the credential key values for your app, check *step 4* of the [Before you begin](#prereqs-cos) section for details on where to find them.
+  If you need help with finding the credential key values for your app, check *step 4* of the [Before you begin](#prereqs-cos) section for details on where to find them.
 See also [Service credentials for {{site.data.keyword.cos_short}}](/docs/services/cloud-object-storage/iam?topic=cloud-object-storage-service-credentials).
   {: tip}

 3. Add the following code to your `server.js` file.